Voronoi To The World

 In theory a sweep line can progress in any direction, but most references consider vertical lines that scan horizontally from left to right, horizontal lines that scan vertically from top to bottom, or horizontal lines that scan vertically from bottom to top.
 These axis-aligned orientations of the sweep line make geometric calculations substantially more straightforward.

-Here I will consider a vertical sweep line that scans horizontally from left to right.
-I will denote the horizontal position of the scan at any time by S. I will also refer to any site to the left of the sweep line, x_{n} < S as active.
+Here I will consider a vertical sweep line that scans horizontally from left to right and denote the horizontal position of the sweep line at any time by S.

 3.3 The Beach Line

-A sweep line partitions the ambient plane into two pieces, allowing the construction of the Voronoi graph to focus on just a subset of the entire plane.
-That said, not all of the Voronoi graph to the left of the sweep line is completely determined by the active sites; some features of the Voronoi diagram can be influenced by sites just beyond the sweep line.
+A sweep line partitions the ambient plane into two subsets, one containing all of the active sites and one containing all of the inactive sites.
+This allows us to focus the construction of the Voronoi graph on just one subset of the entire plane and ignore the other.
+That said, not all of the Voronoi graph to the left of the sweep line is completely determined by the active sites; some features of the Voronoi diagram can be influenced by inactive sites just beyond the sweep line.

-When there are multiple active sites then the region that we can safely analyze the points that are closer to any of the active sites than the sweep line.
+When there are multiple active sites then the region that we can safely analyze is comprised of the points that are closer to any of the active sites than they are to the sweep line.
 The boundary of this region is defined by the segmented envelope of the parabolas between each active site and the sweep line (Figure 10).
 Given its resemblance to the shape made by waves washing up on a beach (Figure 11) this boundary is known as the beach line.